aliciafl/aliciafl/README.md

 ### Hi there 👋

-I’m Alicia Fernández, a Master in Telecommunications Engineering student from Bilbao.
+I’m Alicia Fernández, a Master in Telecommunications Engineering student from Bilbao, Spain.

 I love designing and programming and I'm currently learning about security and cloud computing.
 I also like data manipulation, I have worked lightly with optimizing algorithms.

 👩🏻 You can reach me in social media @aliciaferle or in Linkedin Alicia Fernández León